invpe/GridShell/Documentation/Tutorials/Whitepaper.md

 # Use Cases
 GridShell's applications are diverse:

+- Educational Projects: Use the network to teach concepts of distributed computing, sensor networks, and data collection.

 - IoT Sensor Networks: IoT devices can contribute to distributed computing tasks while performing their primary sensing functions.
   Imagine a vast air quality operation where IoT sensors continuously collect data on atmospheric pollutants levels.
 GridShell allows these sensors to not only perform their primary functions but also contribute their idle processing power to predictive analytics, reporting and visualization of the data.